Chainsaw: Tensioning mechanism

-The tension of the chain that does the cutting is adjusted so that it neither binds on nor comes loose from the guide bar.
-The tensioner for doing so is either operated by turning a screw or a manual wheel.
+The tension of the chain that does the cutting is adjusted so that it neither binds on, nor comes loose from the guide bar.
+The tensioner is either operated by turning a screw or a manual wheel.
 The tensioner is either in a lateral position underneath the exhaust or integrated into the clutch cover.

 Lateral tensioners have the advantage that the clutch cover is easier to mount, but the disadvantage that it is more difficult to reach nearby the bar.
 Tensioners through the clutch cover are easier to operate, but the clutch cover is more difficult to attach.

 When turning the screw, a hook in a bar hole moves the bar either out (tensioning) or in, making the chain loose.
-Tension is right when it can be moved easily by hand and not hanging loose from the bar.
+Tension is correct when it can be moved easily by hand and is not loose on the bar.
 When tensioning, hold the bar nose up and pull the bar nuts tight.
 Otherwise, the chain might derail.

 The underside of each link features a small, metal finger called a "drive link", which locates the chain on the bar, helps to carry lubricating oil around the bar, and engages with the engine's drive sprocket inside the body of the saw.
 The engine drives the chain around the track by a centrifugal clutch, engaging the chain as engine speed increases under power, but allowing it to stop as the engine speed slows to idle speed.

 Consistent improvement to overall chainsaw design, including adding safety features, has taken place over the years.
 These include chain-brake systems, better chain design, and lighter, more ergonomic saws, including fatigue-reducing antivibration systems.